 It never ceases to amaze me how we all start out pretty much the same, bar a few genetic differences, and yet we all turn out so different!
 In my case, I can see how a combination of lucky genes, upbringing and life experiences have shaped me to become the person that I am, at this moment in time... including my career path and ambitions.
-It would take a lot of space to give you all the details, and the vast majority of it would be deathly boring, but here are a few snippets of my story that have shaped and developed me to become an e-learning designer.
+It would take a lot of space to give you all the details, and the vast majority of it would be deathly boring, but here are a few snippets of my story that have shaped and developed me to become an accessibility specialist.

 It is often difficult to separate out nature from nurture and certainly, there is a lot of overlap.
 However, I had barely any contact with my biological father and only minimal contact with his father, so I can say with a degree of confidence that much of my edtechie ability and interest is genetic.
 My grandfather was at Bletchley Park and although I don't know much about his work there, I remember him showing me artefacts that would point to a serious interest in computers and coding.
 My only real memories of time spent with my father was tinkering with early computers and gaming devices, writing code in BASIC and the best lesson about computers and the only useful life lesson he ever taught me, which is that computers don't make mistakes - they only do what they are programmed to do.
 If a computer does something wrong, look first at the human element!

 I spent 21 years in teaching, covering private, state, international, primary and secondary schools.
 The best years were spent teaching year 2 to year 4, mostly in mixed-age classes in a village school in West Yorkshire.
 My love of technology led to many opportunities and definitely improved the quality of my teaching and my ability to keep even the most disengaged children learning.